Characterizing Human Actions in the Digital Platform by Temporal Context: Conclusion Discussion

-Lastly, there is a need to analyze the user's behavior with the embedding vectors of actions.
-This paper focused on the inter-temporal context of actions.
-It is natural to calculate the user-behavior vector that represents the user behavior from the obtained embedding vector of actions.
-Just as existing research obtains the vector of text by averaging the word embeddings of each word in the text, we can calculate the feature vector of the user by averaging the vectors of the actions in the user's action sequence.
-However, the dependency between the time points of the user's actions is lost in this case.
-Therefore we need a method that preserves the order of the vectors to calculate the user's feature vector.
+While this study demonstrated that incorporating time intervals into human behavior analysis leads to a unified understanding of dynamic human behavior, it also opens up challenging questions and suggests several further directions.
+First, we need to analyze the extent to which our framework captures human cognitive changes.
+The simple analysis with EMA data showed promising results, but we need to conduct a more rigorous analysis on this point.
+For this direction, we must build a dataset combining behavioral data with subjects' diachronic psychological changes for such analysis.
+Second, this interdisciplinary study could open up a new research topic.
+The dual-process theory sees human thinking as switching between two modes, but by using large, complex data and our model, we might better understand how people move between these thinking states, not as a simple switch but as a gradual and continuous shift.
+Finally, for some tasks, constructing a vector representation of a user based on their actions is necessary, but this paper only focused on each action.
+It is natural to calculate a user-behavior vector representing user behavior from the obtained action embedding vectors.
+Just as existing research obtains a text vector by averaging the word embeddings of each word in the text, we can calculate the user's feature vector by averaging the action vectors in the user's action sequence.
+However, this approach loses the dependency between the time points of the user's actions.
+Therefore, we need a method that preserves the order of vectors to calculate the user's feature vector.